Cavein254/stats/Multivariate stats.md

 MLR differs as it uses multiple predictors in it's equation.
 $$\hat{y} = b_0 + b_1x_1 + \dots + b_px_p$$
-The best way to view the data is by use of a $\bf {scatter plot matrix}$ that shows the relationship between the predictors.
+The best way to view the data is by use of a $\bf {scatter plotmatrix}$ that shows the relationship between the predictors.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxMzAwNjQsLTE4MTUxNTA2OSw1NzA1Mj
+eyJoaXN0b3J5IjpbMjA1MzA2NDgzMiwtNDEzMDA2NCwtMTgxNT
-U3MzQsLTk2MTg5NzgzXX0=
+E1MDY5LDU3MDUyNTczNCwtOTYxODk3ODNdfQ==
 -->